TheOld/vscode-fluent-ui/README.md

 The default installtion (via `> Fluent UI: enable`) has all features enabled.
 You disable some feature via settings, just search for `Fluent` there.

+> After changing one of the settings, you'll have to run `> Fluent UI: reload` to apply the styles
+> again.

 ### App background

 The background feature is intended to mimic, to an extent, the Mica material used by Windows 11